rasor/rasor.github.io/content/2020/Cs-k8s-Core3.md

             },
 ```

-If you goto **RUN** pane and choose `Docker` in the dropdown and then press the "Play" button then you can place breakpoints in your code and remote debug into your container.
+If you goto **RUN** pane and choose `Docker .NET Core Launch` in the dropdown and then press the "Play" button then you can place breakpoints in your code and remote debug into your container.
 VSCode will show this:

 ```bash
 #> Executing task: docker-build: debug <